PeterShinners/comp/design/overview.md

 The values in the structure are ordered and can mix and match any type.

-The content of the structure defines a shape, and that structure can be passed to any function that defines a compatible shape (or schema).
+The content of the structure defines a shape, and that structure can be passed to any function that defines a compatible shape, like a schema.

 The structure is an immutable object.
 The language defines operators and function that allow creating new, derived structures in ways that feel like